|Notes||Dark-Chocolate, Plum, Nougat|

 Antonio Escobar, Nelson Sanchez, Edy Martin, Jesus Velasquez

-Our current Mountain Rescue coffee is grown by ten smallholder farmers based around the town of San Antonio Huista in Guatemala's famed Huehuetenango region, and has been sourced via our importing partner Primavera.
+Our current seasonal decaf is the decaffeinated version of our ever-popular Mountain Rescue coffee.
+It is grown by ten smallholder farmers based around the town of San Antonio Huista in Guatemala's famed Huehuetenango region, and has been sourced via our importing partner Primavera.

 Primavera was set up by Nadine Rasch who grew up in Guatemala and whose family have had a coffee farm there for four generations.
 After studying finance in London, Nadine ended up working for a commodities fund where she saw the price for commodity coffee drop sharply.
 She came to realise that the only way to maintain stable prices for coffee was through quality.
 After working for one year with speciality coffee importers Mercanta, she moved back to Guatemala to gain experience of how things worked on the ground.